JeffreyRiggle/my-site/content/blog/page-rank/index.md

 ### The algorithm

 I will spare you the formal notation of the algorithm, if you are interested in that you should just read the paper.
-Now lets walk through the algorithm.
+Let's walk through the algorithm.
 The first step is to build an adjaceny matrix of all pages and their edges.
 In this paper they suggested building an N by N matrix where all values are either a 0 or a 1.
 This bit would correlate to the existence of an edge.
-In this matrix the N value is all of the known pages on the internet.
+Also in this matrix the N value is all of the known pages on the internet.
 After this is done we need to normalize the matrix such that each page is sending an equal weight to all of its links.
 Once this is done we generate any random vector of size N as our starting point.
 We then repeatedly multiply the vector by the normalized adjaceny matrix until it converges.

 ![Page Rank Algorithm](./page_rank_algo.gif)